kmille/notp/yubikey/how_to_ssh_smartcard_piv.md

 - tested with the Yubikey NEO and Arch Linux

-# Generate private key on Yubikey
+# Generate a new private key on the Yubikey
 ```
 kmille@linbox tmp% pacman -Qo /usr/lib64/pkcs11/opensc-pkcs11.so
 /usr/lib/pkcs11/opensc-pkcs11.so is owned by opensc 0.19.0-2